 This above all: to thine own self be true. - ShakespeareCall me Vivienne.

 I'm getting on for fifty (how did that even happen?!).
 I'm a heterosexual male crossdresser, peeping out of the closet.
-I'm also an academic, with a medical science background (but I read widely in all sorts of things), and I work in a large institution.
+I'm also an academic, with a medical degree (but I read widely in all sorts of things), and I work in a large institution.
 I have kids, and I live in the suburbs, where my life is pretty ordinary.

 So foremost, this blog is about me making some sense of crossdressing.
 It's about resolving the dichotomy between the intellectual part of me, which recognises that crossdressing is (let's face it) a bit weird, and the emotional part of me, which loves the sensual pleasures of soft fabrics, perfumes and cosmetics.

 Secondly, it's a way for me to explore the issues around crossdressing in a scholarly way.
 I've read a lot about crossdressing as a form of expression, and I am not sure I wholly agree with all of it.
 I hope to include some points for discussion in this blog.
 The third purpose of this blog is to open a conversation: for me the most painful thing about being a closeted crossdresser is not being unable to do it, it's being unable to talk about it.

 The third reason for the blog is to put out there an image of crossdressing which is somewhat at odds with the traditional view (which is that it's farcical, grotesque, or perverse).
 It is possible to be a crossdresser and be educated, compassionate, moral and contribute to society in a positive way.